-Associate Professor Cumming is an Associate Professor of Special Education in the School of Education and Academic Lead Education for the Disability Innovation Institute.
+Professor Cumming is a Professor of Special Education in the School of Education and Academic Lead Education for the Disability Innovation Institute.

 Terry has had extensive leadership experiences in learning and teaching, including a three-year term as Deputy Head of School, Learning and Teaching, and membership on the Faculty Academic Programs and Academic Quality Committees.
 Her teaching and research focus on promoting the use of evidence-based practices to support the learning and behaviour of students with disabilities and the use of technology to create inclusive, accessible, and engaging learning environments.
 Her expertise in special education has been acknowledged through invitations to be a panellist providing evidence to the Legislative Council’s Committee investigation on the education of students with disabilities and a consultant to the NSW Ombudsman inquiry into behaviour management in schools.

 Terry’s passion for teaching has been recognised with two Faulty of Arts and Social Science Dean’s Awards for Teaching Excellence, an UNSW Australia Vice Chancellor’s Award for Teaching Excellence, and the Australian College of Educators Ralph Rawlinson Award for Education of Students with Disadvantage.
 Her publications include 3 co-authored books and a co-edited book, as well as many book chapters, journal articles and national and international conference papers.
 Prior to her university and research work, Terry has many years’ experience as a special educator and behaviour mentor in the United States.

 Description: This course is designed to support students to explore and critique their chosen area of research by locating it in the context of key issues and approaches in special education and viewing it from a diversity of methodological perspectives.
 The course provides an introduction to the impact of different epistemological and methodological approaches in special education research and will also encourage students to build collaboration with others in the course using self and peer review.